Deutscher Fernsehfunk: The Berlin Wall

-Penetration of Erstes Deutsches Fernsehen (grey) in East Germany.
-Areas with no reception (black) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen), while ARD was said to stand for "Außer (except) Rügen und Dresden".
+Penetration of Erstes Deutsches Fernsehen (red) in East Germany.
+Areas with no reception (dark grey) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen), while ARD was said to stand for "Außer (except) Rügen und Dresden".

 After the construction of the Berlin Wall in August 1961, the GDR began a programme to attempt to prevent its citizens from watching West German broadcasts.
 The GDR had its diplomatic hands tied: jamming the broadcasts with any degree of effectiveness would also interfere with reception within West Germany (breaching treaties and inviting retaliation).
 Instead, the Free German Youth, Freie Deutsche Jugend (FDJ), the official youth movement in the GDR, started the campaign "Blitz contra Natosender" – "Strike against NATO's stations" – in 1961 to encourage young people to remove or damage aerials pointing at the west.
 The term Republikflucht (leaving the country without permission) was sometimes used to describe the widespread practice of viewing Westfernsehen (Western TV).
 Nevertheless, people continued to watch ARD broadcasts, leading to the development of Der schwarze Kanal.

+Attempts to sell televisions that could not receive Western channels failed, as consumers hired electricians to modify the sets for them.
 By the early 1970s, the party line concerning Western TV had become much more relaxed, and in some cases people got building permits to erect large antenna towers in areas of fringe reception.
 Strikingly elaborate antennas on building roofs are still a common sight in former East German cities.
+On the opposite, an official guide to DFF noted that the international overspill covering parts of West Germany (including West Berlin), Denmark and southern Sweden reached out to millions of viewers.
+Among the communist countries, its infrastructure was touted from both NATO and the Warsaw Pact countries as being first-class.